Cazka/dieptool/README.md

 This packet is used to update user information.
 A user information contains an update-ID followed by the information.
-Its possible to update more than one information by repeating the id+string pattern.

 Currently all user information: